-The ability to solve engineering problems using advanced mathematical, computational, and analytical methods appropriate to the discipline.
+- The ability to solve engineering problems using science and design technology.

-The ability to improve current manufacturing processes using a variety of techniques, including product life cycle management, quality and inventory control, and planning techniques.
+- The ability to use advanced manufacturing methods and materials to improve current manufacturing processes using a variety of tools, such as: product life cycle management, quality and inventory control, and planning techniques.

 Summary of Student Learning Outcomes

 During the 2014-15 academic year, the program faculty formally assessed the student learning outcomes summarized in the attached report.
 Additional details can be found in department assessment records.